SQLI-Morocco/Cassandra_NiFi_VueJs_Demo/README.md

 **NiFi**

-NiFi is a powerfull Flow Based Programming software designed for [massive](https://blog.cloudera.com/benchmarking-nifi-performance-and-scalability/) data flow from any source to any destination.
+NiFi is a powerful Flow Based Programming software designed for [massive](https://blog.cloudera.com/benchmarking-nifi-performance-and-scalability/) data flow from any source to any destination.
 Based on Java, it support scripting and extension through adding new Processors on top of its already rich 286 Processors, 84 Controller Services 15 and reporting tasks!

 **SpringBoot**/**SpringData**